 Preparing for the Upgrade

-It is crucial to take this step seriously; if your system does not meet the requirements, the upgrade may lead to unreliable operation of your new operating system.
+It is crucial to take this step seriously; if your system does not meet the requirements, the upgrade can lead to unreliable operation of your new operating system.
 Always check your hardware information before proceeding with the upgrade!

-Back up Important Files and Data
+Backing Up Important Files and Data

-It is advisable not only to back up your files but also to create a system restore point.
+It is advisable to not only back up your files, but also to create a system restore point.
 This gives you peace of mind that you can always revert to the previous version of Windows if you encounter problems after the upgrade.

 Disable Antivirus Software and Firewalls

-However, be careful, as this can make your system vulnerable to threats during the upgrade.
+However, be careful, because this can make your system vulnerable to threats during the upgrade.
 Ensure that you minimize all unsafe activities by only clicking on trusted sources and being cautious during the upgrade.

-Meet the System Requirements
+Meeting the System Requirements

-Hardware requirements for Windows 11 Pro
+Hardware Requirements for Windows 11 Pro

-Software requirements for a Smooth Upgrade
+Software requirements for a smooth upgrade

 Factors to Consider Before You Upgrade